Kihagyás

 Interface problems

-One of the main problems is that our code is full of code duplication that destroys maintainability and extensibility:
+One main issue is that our code is full of code duplication that harms maintainability and extensibility:

-• The yearOfCreation and newPrice tags are common to all part types (except the special LedDisplay), and must be copy-pasted when a new type is introduced.
+• The yearOfCreation and newPrice fields are common to all part types (except the special LedDisplay), and must be copy-pasted when a new type is introduced.

-• The implementation of the GetAge function is the same for all component types (except for the special LedDisplay), also copy-paste "propagated".
+• The implementation of the GetAge function is the same for all component types (except for the special LedDisplay), so we would copy-paste it again.

-• The lines of the constructors yearOfCreation and newPrice initializing tags are also duplicated in each class.
+• The lines of the constructors that initialize yearOfCreation and newPrice are similarly duplicated.

 Although this code duplication does not seem significant at the moment, the situation is getting worse as new component types are introduced, and it is better to prevent future pains in time.

-The other problem is that the listing of parts data is currently painfully incomplete, with no part type (only age and price).
-To display the type, the IEquipment interface must be extended, e.g. by introducing an operation called GetDescription.
-Let's add a GetDescription function to the interface!
+Another problem arises because part listing is incomplete: we only see the item’s age and price, not its type.
+To display the type, the IEquipment interface must be extended, e.g. by introducing a method called GetDescription.
+Let's add a GetDescription function to the interface:

 public interface IEquipment